Tlntin/flowrisk/README.md

 We made the differences because the core of our package is a recursive estimator of VPIN.

 # Attentions
-   * VPIN signal has been tested in BTC future of hbdm:www.hbdm.com .This signal can be used to calculate the signal in time.
+   * VPIN signal has been tested in BTC future of hbdm:www.hbdm.com .This repo can be used to calculate the signal in time.

 # References